-US Government: From 2011 to 2015 he was a senior advisor to the US Government in Washington, DC, including INSCOM, NVESD, MACE, and ARIN, and to defence and intelligence companies OpsWare, nCap and Exelis, and now serves on the DC based Edgemore Consulting Board of Advisors.
-In Australia, he is the Co-Founder of The Ripper Group (drones for the saving of lives), and is the NSW Premier’s Ambassador for the Space Industry.
-He serves on the Australian Defence Department External Review Board, the NSW Smart Sensing Network Board, and on Advisory Boards for the Royal Flying Doctor Service, Slyp, and the Water Initiative for Africa.
+US Government: From 2011 to 2015 he was a senior advisor to the US Government in Washington, DC, including the US Army G2 & INSCOM, NVESD, MACE, and ARIN, and to defence and intelligence companies ITT/Exelis, OpsWare and nCap.
+Now back in Australia, he is the Co-Founder of The Ripper Group (drones for the saving of lives), and is the NSW Premier’s Ambassador for the Space Industry, and serves on the Australian Defence Department External Review Board and the NSW Smart Sensing Network Board.

 Education: Dr Scully-Power is a Doctor of Science in Applied Mathematics and has published over ninety international scientific reports and journal articles, including the Bakerian Lecture of the Royal Society.
 He is a Fellow of the Royal Aeronautical Society, Liveryman of the Honourable Company of Air Pilots, Freeman of the City of London, Fellow of the Australian Institute of Company Directors, Senior Fellow of the International Strategic Studies Association in Washington, DC, and a Life Member of the Space Industry Association of Australia.